zipnosis/visit-api-contract/README.md

   - **`content_name`**: String
     - Identifies the content item in the current view.
-    - Included also for `"display_text"` and `"display_html"` content, as it helps with front-end frameworks that require a unique identifier for repeat data.
+    - Included also for `"display_only"` content, as it helps with front-end frameworks that require a unique identifier for repeat data.
     - The value must be used as the key for providing key-value pairs in the `responses` portion of the next request.

   - **`content_label`**: String
     - Human-readable label, translated into the current locale.
-    - Only present for user input content.
-    - Usually plain text but in general may have HTML value.
+    - Often plain text but in general may have HTML value.
+Security sanitization is strongly recommended by both the server and client.
     - May serve as the `<legend>` for a radio button `<fieldset>`.

-  - **`display_text`**: String, human-readable and translated; only present for `display_text` type content.

-  - **`display_html`**: String, human-readable and translated; only present for `display_html` type content.

   - **`required`**: Boolean
     - Indicates whether a user response to this item is required in order to take the `"continue"` action.
     - Only present for input content items.
     - Inputs are never required for other actions.

-  - **`exclusive`**: Boolean.
+  - **`select_none`**: Boolean.
 Special field that may be present for `"boolean_input"` content.
 This signals that the current item, if true, should be the only true item among all other boolean inputs in the current view, and that if any other boolean input is true, this item should not be true.
 Useful for a "None of the above" checkbox.

   - **`options`**: Array
     - Always present for `"select_input"`
-    - Possibly present for `"free_text"` to allow the client to provide the options as suggestions (TBD)
+    - Possibly present for `"free_text"` to allow the client to provide the options as suggestions (TBD, future work)
-    - Never present for `"display_text"` or `"display_html"` content
+    - Never present for `"display_only"` content
     - If present, always an array of one or more objects.
 Each object will have these keys:

       - **`option_label`**: String, human-readable label for this specific option, translated into the current locale